plugins

 marketplace.jsonpath - a GitHub repo shorthand such as

 For remote marketplaces loaded from GitHub or git, plugin entries must stay inside the cloned marketplace repo.
-RemoteClaw accepts relative path sources from that repo and rejects external git, GitHub, URL/archive, and absolute-path plugin sources from remote manifests.
+RemoteClaw accepts relative path sources from that repo and rejects HTTP(S), absolute-path, git, GitHub, and other non-path plugin sources from remote manifests.

 For local paths and archives, RemoteClaw auto-detects: